mc68-net/sample-t8dev-project/README.md

-Reading [`Test`] will explain further details about how to use t8dev with examples of both unit testing assembly language modules in the 8080 simulator and building a CP/M program and testing that in a CP/M emulator.
+Reading [`Test`] will explain further details about how to use t8dev with examples of both unit testing assembly language modules in the 8080 simulator using pytest and building a CP/M program and testing that in a CP/M emulator.

 Support